LeeSpencer/SurviveItYourself/README.md

-# Spleeg.github.io
+# SurviveItYourself.github.io
-This is Spencer Lee and John Nulf's Website Project
+This is Spencer Lee and John Nulf's Website Project for BPA (Business Professionals of America)